 Mobile display technology has been pretty set in its ways for years now, with flexible technology as the obvious exception.
 OLED displays have all but replaced aging LCD tech, even in more affordable smartphones.
 Yet, high-end gadgets may soon be on the cutting edge once again with the move to Mini-LED.

 Reports from the Apple camp hint that the company’s iPad and Mac notebooks lineups could use Mini-LED displays before the end of 2021.
+The first products are rumors to make an appearance in the first half of 2021, perhaps as early as March.
 The company is reportedly courting Epistar and Sanan Optoelectronics as potential suppliers.
 As an emerging technology, these new displays will be quite expensive at first.
-But costs could fall throughout 2021 and 2020, so we may see many more manufacturers adopt them across product segments in the coming years.
+Although costs could fall throughout into 2022 and beyond, so we may see many more manufacturers adopt them across product segments in the coming years.

 Sounds intriguing, but what exactly is Mini-LED and what benefits does it offer over other display technologies like LCD and OLED?
 Keep reading to find out.